Tyler-Laudenslager/Mysteries-of-Galoo/README.md

 Ultra-Scalable - Developers make it as big as you want.

-Need Contributors // PM on Reddit u/Koofus
+Need Contributors // Private Message me on Reddit u/koofus

 Armory.py module handles all the weapons, armor, amulets for the characters/enemies.